HSF/hsf.github.io/organization/_posts/2021/2021-03-04-coordination.md

 ### HSF Plans

-As mentioned above... the summary of our plans for 2021 are here: <https://hepsoftwarefoundation.org/organization/planning/plan-of-work-2021.html>.
+As mentioned above...
+The summary of our plans for 2021 are here: <https://hepsoftwarefoundation.org/organization/planning/plan-of-work-2021.html>.

 Please help circulate it to other communities.